casid/jte/DOCUMENTATION.md

 <span>Info</span>
 ```

-If an HTML attribute is boolean, jte requires you to provide a boolean expression and it will omit the attribute if that expression evaluates to `false`.
+If an HTML attribute is boolean, jte requires you to provide a boolean expression, and it will omit the attribute if that expression evaluates to `false`.
 For example:

 ```html
 <select id="cars">